Station 35 - Crown Hill

-Fire Station 35, located at 8729 15th Avenue NW, houses one engine company and a reserve engine.
+Fire Station 35, located at 8729 15th Ave.
+NW, houses one engine company and a reserve engine.

-The architectural firm Rice, Fergus, Miller is designing the upgrade.
+The architectural firm Rice, Fergus, Miller designed the upgrade.

 During the station upgrade, the station was relocated to an interim facility located at 9089 Holman Road.
 The temporary station ensured continued fire and medic response to the neighborhood served by Fire Station 35.

 The project was completed in August 2010.